wai-blue/adios-docs/Documentation/5.Views/Table.md

 # Table

-The Table component is one of the most important elements for data visualization.
-It offers extensive customization options, allowing developers to adjust the entire component to their needs.
-Beyond its role as a data renderer, the Table component includes additional functionalities, such as the ability to export data to CSV format or import data from a CSV file.
+The Table view is one of the most important elements for data visualization.
+It offers extensive customization options, allowing developers to adjust the entire view to their needs.
+Beyond its role as a data renderer, the Table view includes additional functionalities, such as the ability to export data to CSV format or import data from a CSV file.

-## Properties
+## Parameters

-The Table component supports various properties that can be utilized to meet functionality requirements:
+The Table view supports various parameters that can be utilized to meet functionality requirements:

 | Property            | Type   | Default value | Description |
 |---------------------|--------|---------------|-------------|